 Here are some of the computing-related resources to be found on this site...

-- cwal is the Scripting Engine Without a Language, providing the basis of the s2 scripting language.
+- cwal is the Scripting Engine Without a Language, providing the basis of the s2 and whcl scripting languages.

 - Fossil SCM is my SCM of choice.

 - GNU Make is the ultimate build tool.